ChrisMukherjee/COMP353-Project/README.txt

 	    - get staffID and password from database tables using SQL queries
 	    - check form values against database values
 	    - on successful login, redirect staff member to appropriate page using PHP
+	- Added Welcome text that displays user's name
-	- Created specific database views
+	- Created required database views
 	- Created PHP code and SQL queries to retrieve and display appropriate views on each of the staff pages
-	- Added Welcome text that displays user's name
 	- Wrote README.txt (contributions for myself)